zhangcathleen/cs50_project1/README.md

    Check if the book has been reviewed or not:

-   - If not - redirets to a form
+   - If not - redirects to a form
      **Needs to be able to display the message in the form instead of the url** Checks if the book is in the database: